bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 It's not clear what a response to such an array would be.
 Would the AS pick one of these bundles?
 Would it be allowed to respond to any or all of them?
 Could an AS use different URIs for each bundle?
 (This seems likely, at least.)
+Would there be a security problem if the AS used the same URI for both bundles, since one requires a front channel redirect and the other does not?

 ]]